SANDEEP-NAYAK/Terraform-Managed-VPC-with-EC2-WebHosting/README.md

 Learnt a lot from the project.

-A proj_documented.docx file is there which will help you know more about this.
+A Terra_files/proj_documented.docx file is there which will help you know more about this.

 ThankYou!